rbms-bsc/DCRMR/_pages/General-Rules/Language-and-script-of-the-description.md

   nav: "docs"
 ---

+Please comment about errata on the [General rules errata page](https://docs.google.com/document/d/1T4iC_8YWU6Y8pe466XbW37xof42fOaxsWP5ig69-49M/edit#heading=h.r4t8kkmuizr0){:target="_blank"}.

 ## Contents:
 {: .no_toc .text-delta }

 - TOC
 {:toc}

-## 0.4.1 General rule
+## x0.3.1 General rule

-<a name="0.4.1.1">0.4.1.1</a> For the following elements, transcribe information from the manifestation itself in the language and script (wherever feasible) in which it appears there.
+<a name="x0.3.1.1">x0.3.1.1</a> For the following elements, transcribe information from the manifestation itself in the language and script (wherever feasible) in which it appears there.
 “Script” does not refer to writing styles such as gothic, italic, secretary hand, etc., but to a writing system: an alphabet, syllabary, logographic system, etc.

 + Title
 + Statement of responsibility